edigonzales/gwt-maven-sogis-archetype/README.md

    -DarchetypeArtifactId=gwt-modular-springboot-webapp
 ```

-This should use the latest release from the Central Repository.
+This should use the latest release from the Snapshot Repository.
 Alternatively, and/or if you want to hack on / contribute to the archetypes, you can clone and install the project locally:

 ```
 git clone https://github.com/edigonzales/gwt-maven-sogis-archetype.git